DimedS/kedro-ibis-bigquery/README.md

 By integrating Ibis with Kedro, I was able to create a scalable and maintainable solution for managing ML pipelines that include SQL query execution.
 This approach keeps all code centralized within the Kedro project, allowing for better version control and collaboration.
 If you're facing similar challenges, I highly recommend exploring the combination of Kedro, Ibis, and `ibis.TableDataset`.

-Feel free to reach out if you have any questions or need further details on the implementation! [[NOTE(deepyaman): Looking great overall!
-Most of the notes are around use of "IbisDataset"; other than that, feel free to integrate some of the feedback or not, depending on the message you're trying to send.]]()
+Feel free to reach out if you have any questions or need further details on the implementation!